yajuna/tmath308/README.md

-# tmath308summer19
+# tmath208
-This repository contains the labs for TMATH 308 in Summer 2019; you can find all jupyter notebooks here.
+This repository contains the labs for TMATH 208 (formally 308); you can find all jupyter notebooks here.

 If you have local version of these softwares, feel free to use your own machine to work on the labs.